Srishti24Jain/blog-system-golang/blog/README.md

 # Blog System
-The blog system is completely written in Go language along with the Clean Architecture.
+This blog system is completely written in Go language along with the Clean Architecture.
 ### Pre-requisites

 ```